vlkaiser/TechBytesBlog/_posts/2021-1-1-Tips for New Engineers or Students.md

 ---
 layout: post
-title: Tips for New Engineers or Students
+title: Job Application Tips for New Engineers or Students
 ---

 Welcome you talented, passionate, creative individuals!